mit-crpg/OpenMOC/_sources/devguide/software_design.txt

 Software Design
 ===============

-OpenMOC uses a compiled language coupled with a scripting language "glue" [1]_, a methodology that has increasingly gained traction across disciplines since it enables both usability and performance.
+OpenMOC uses a compiled language coupled with a scripting language "glue" [Sanner]_, a methodology that has increasingly gained traction across disciplines since it enables both usability and performance.
 The majority of the source code is written in C/C++ as it is the most robust and well supported general purpose, high performance, compiled programming language with object-oriented features.
-In addition, OpenMOC's solver routines for the GPU are written in NVIDIA's CUDA programming language [2]_ - a compiled language with similar syntax to C/C++.
-The widely adopted Simplified Wrapper Interface Generator (SWIG) [3]_ is deployed to expose the C/C++/CUDA classes and routines to the Python scripting language.
+In addition, OpenMOC's solver routines for the GPU are written in NVIDIA's CUDA programming language [CUDA]_ - a compiled language with similar syntax to C/C++.
+The widely adopted Simplified Wrapper Interface Generator (SWIG) [Beazley]_ is deployed to expose the C/C++/CUDA classes and routines to the Python scripting language.
 The model to couple the compiled C/C++/CUDA code to the Python scripting language is illustrated in :ref:`Figure 1 <figure_software_design>`.
 OpenMOC's Python interface allows for rapid prototyping and testing of code features and tight integration with the rich ecosystem of powerful data processing and visualization tools developed for Python.

 .. _figure_software_design: